KV Cache Transform Coding for Compact Storage in LLM Inference: Limitations and future work

+\paragraph{Online Compression and Composability with Other Methods} \Method{} was designed for efficient storage and reducing time-to-first-token.
+However, the advantage of having a single, generalizable PCA matrix for initial compression of cache renders it suitable for further exploration of inference directly in the principal component space.
+We leave this as future work.
 Notably, \Method{} does not alter the structure of KV cache and does not change how the attention is calculated.
-Consequently, it is directly compatible with token eviction methods, including but not limited to these used in the experimental section, such as \TOVA{}, \HTO{}, and DMS.
+Consequently, it is directly compatible with token eviction methods, including but not limited to these used in the experimental section, such as \TOVA{}.
 Finally, \Method{} could be used to compress the latent state in Multi-head Latent Attention \citep{deepseekai2024deepseekv2strongeconomicalefficient}. \paragraph{Scalability and Generalization Limits} We approximate deployment by evaluating \Method{} on benchmark tasks in simulated multi-turn settings, which may not fully reflect real content distributions or interaction patterns.
 Our experiments cover dense decoder-only models from 1.5B to 70B parameters; evaluating larger models under conditions that more accurately mirror production is left for future work.
 For calibration, we process approximately 200K tokens on a single NVIDIA H100 SXM 80GB GPU.
 Under these settings, computing the PCA basis with the randomized algorithm of \citet{halko2010findingstructurerandomnessprobabilistic} completes within minutes.
 As shown in \cref{fig:kv-pca-train,fig:kv-pca-train-more,fig:kv-pca-train-openr1}, increasing the calibration set size consistently reduces the Frobenius-norm reconstruction error.
 Scaling \Method{} beyond 200K tokens, primarily a matter of scaling the computation of PCA, is left for future work.
 Finally, we report Frobenius-norm reconstruction error as a proxy for downstream task accuracy.
 While convenient, this metric does not guarantee task-level gains and its predictive power may be task-dependent.
 We provide an initial correlation analysis in \cref{sec:appendix:sec-kvtc-data-vs-time-and-results} and defer a systematic study of alternative proxies to future work.
 Finally, the compression and decompression times of \Method{} can be substantially reduced via kernel fusion and hierarchical PCA: first at the level of individual layers, then across groups of layers.
 Nevertheless, even a simple implementation yields substantial benefits and, in many cases, incurs only marginal overhead.